Back to Insights

 Regulatory Notification Requirements

-Singapore PDPA: Notify PDPC "as soon as practicable" for significant breaches.
-Guideline: within 3 calendar days.
+Singapore PDPA: The Personal Data Protection Commission requires notification "as soon as practicable" for significant breaches, with a guideline of within 3 calendar days.

 Parent Notification Template